jakehumter07/StosVPN/README.md

 # StosVPN

-A VPN for SideStore and StikJIT that is much stabler and supports offline JIT Enabling.
+A VPN for SideStore and StikDebug (formerly StikJIT) that is much stabler and supports offline JIT Enabling.